From Excellent Advise for Living – Kevin Kelly

 Make-up, Toiletries, First Aid, and Safety

 One of our companions on the China trip said to us “There is no way I could fit everything into a carry on bag, my make-up would nearly fill your bag, leaving room for little else.
 My response was that I understood that she wanted to look her best and this could be accomplished with less than she was carrying.
 My wife Jackie is often noticed by others (in a good way) due to her unique style, her great smile, and her enthusiasm for life.
 Her inner life shines out.
 In the Bible, I Peter 3 says “But let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious”.
 Jackie brings make-up: a foundation to keep her skin health (and protected from the sun), and eye liner, and a lipstick or two.
 It all fits into what used to be an eyeglass case.
 Most people over estimate what others notice, this is called the spotlight effect.
-Unless you have a very unusual condition or are a runway model, it is likely that only you, and maybe some overly critical people will noticed if you don’t have “perfect” make-up.
+Unless you have a very unusual condition or are a runway model, it is likely that only you, and maybe some overly critical women will noticed if you don’t have “perfect” make-up.
 From what I can tell, most men notice make-up less than women do.

 Flying with Children